 Inhalable and Respirable Dust

 Many environmental and occupational settings are known to have issues with airborne dust.
-Certain components of some dust may be hazardous to health and as such personal exposure to these substances in the occupational environmentl must be controlled.
+Certain components of some dust may be hazardous to health and as such personal exposure to these substances in the occupational environment should be assessed.
 Dusts may be generated by an industrial process or other activities within a workplace or the wider environment.
 Airborne dust may be classsified as inhalable dust (nuisance dust) or respirable dust.

-We can determine the airborne concentration of a range of contaminants in the workplace, including inhalable dust (nuisance dust), respirable dust, silica (quartz and crystobalite), metal dust (welding fume), and wood dust (soft and hard wood).
+With sampling information provided we can provide the concentration of a range of contaminants in the workplace, including inhalable dust, respirable dust, silica (quartz and crystobalite), metal dust, and wood dust (soft and hard wood).
+We also have a range of equipment available for hire.

-Our IANZ accreditation includes; Environmental Monitoring Air - Respirable and inhalable particulate collected on filters;
+Our IANZ accreditation includes; Environmental Monitoring Air (2.58) - Gravimetric analysis of particulates collected on filters;

 AS2985:2009 Workplace Atmospheres - Method for sampling and gravimetric determination of respirable dust